Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 • Perfect spot to gain easy access to all hospital placements

-We have arranged projects in London for several years now, and we find this accommodation an ideal base for the week.
+We have arranged projects in London for several years now, and we find the accommodation to be an ideal base for the week.

 ACCOMMODATION INFO